sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-app-multiuser/cp-sdk-android-wizard-app-multiuser.md

     ```

     Notice that the setting will only take effect when the very first user onboards.
 Once a user is onboarded,
-    this setting will be saved into the local database.
+    this setting will be saved in the local database.
 All subsequent flows will use the same setting from the database and ignore the one inside **`flowContext`**.
-To change this setting, you need to reset the application to bring up the onboarding process, and the new setting will be updated into the local database after onboarding.
+To change this setting, you need to reset the application to bring up the onboarding process, and the new setting will be updated in the local database after onboarding.

 4. Re-run (quit first) the app and notice that the onboarding process is the same as for single-user mode, except that no biometric authentication screen is shown.
 After onboarding, put the app in background until the unlock screen appears.
 In multi-user mode, there is a **SWTICH OR ADD USER** button at the bottom of the screen.